AllenSWDB/allenswdb.github.io/databook/physiology/ephys/ephys-overview.md

 ## Cell Type Look-Up Table

 The [cell type look-up table](cell-type-lookup-table/ctlut-background) dataset is a collection of recordings taken from the mouse striatum with the goal of collecting a ground truth data set detailing the responses of different striatal cell types.

+## Neuropixels Ultra & Psychedelics

+The [Neuropixels Ultra & Psychedlics](np-ultra/npultra-psychedelics.md) dataset uses ultra-high-density neuropixels electrophysiology to probe the effects of modulating serotonergic signaling on population-scale neural activity in the cortex using the psychedelic compount psilocybin.